 - International Chinese Statistical Association

 - International Indian Statistical Association

 - Caucus for Women in Statistics

 - ASA committees

-If you have ideas that don’t fit any of the sections or partner societies, you may send them to 2020 JSM Program Chair David Banks, though he has little latitude and will need to turn down most, if not all, such submissions.
-Also, ideas for invited poster presentations should go directly to the 2020 JSM Poster Chair.
+If you have ideas that don’t fit any of the sections or partner societies, you may send them to 2021 JSM Program Chair Nicole Lazar, though she has little latitude and will need to turn down most, if not all of, such submissions.
+Also, ideas for invited poster presentations should go directly to the 2021 JSM poster chair.

 Propose a Memorial Session

 If you would like to organize a memorial session for a particular deceased person, please follow the submission instructions and select “Memorial” as the sponsor.
-If you wish to submit a proposal for a memorial session after the September 5 deadline, please contact 2020 JSM Program Chair David Banks.
+If you wish to submit a proposal for a memorial session after the September 8 deadline, please contact 2021 JSM Program Chair Nicole Lazar.
 Memorial submissions will be accepted on a space-available basis.